Aarkan1/exercise-data/the-fanpage/README.md

 The functionalities below isn't prioritized.
 You can do them in any order you like.

-Recommend doing the basic first with minimal styling.
+Recommend doing the basics first with minimal styling.
 If you get the time you could look at the **Design inspirations** and try to implement better styling.

 ### Getting started